ksjdragon/packsim/docs/source/usage.rst

 Flow
 """"

 This mode simulates the relaxing of the objects to its equilibrium.
 The threshold is the sufficient condition where the gradient is sufficiently close to zero.
 Specifically, the simulation stops when the L1 norm of the gradient divided by the number of objects is less than the threshold.
 The `step-size` parameter only represents the *initial* step size.
-If ``accel`` is set to ``true``, then adaptive step size is used to make convergence faster.
+If ``adaptive`` is set to ``true``, then adaptive step size is used to make convergence faster.

 .. code-block:: json